An expert guide designed to help university trustees become effective leaders.

-Honorable Mention for Eric Hoffer Award (Business Category) of the Hopewell Publications
+Honorable Mention for Eric Hoffer Award (Business Category) by The Hoffer Project

 We expect college and university trustees to hire the president, advise senior staff, manage investments and financial decisions, and oversee major strategic initiatives.
 Unfortunately, they sometimes come into this powerful role with little or no understanding of what they are meant to do or how their institutions work.